BellevueDSCLoyd/SBALoan/README.md

 ## Description

 This is my project on SBA Loan Data.
-It provides for two predictive analytics models.
+It provides for two predictive analytics models created following CRISP-DM methodology.
 One predicts loan repayment with a classification model and the other predicts job creation as a regression model.

 ## Executive Summary